KoninMikhail/snake-game/README.md

 4) `import your localce` to `./src/locale/index.ts`.
 5) `insert to export object`.

-> Make sure that there are no Cyrillic characters in our language pack.
-(If they are, then you need to replace the main
+> Ensure that our language pack does not contain any Cyrillic characters.
+If present, replace the main application font
-> application font with one that supports them)
+> with one that supports them.

 <br /><br />

 <img align="left" src="https://github.com/KoninMikhail/snake-game/blob/main/.resources/icons/contributors.png" width="50px" />

-### Game
+## Game

 #### Configuration

-> Lorem Ipsum is
+> All constants placed in `./src/constants/Game.ts`

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen